2025–26 William & Mary Tribe men's basketball team

-The 2025–26 William & Mary Tribe men's basketball team represents the College of William & Mary during the 2025–26 NCAA Division I men's basketball season.
+The 2025–26 William & Mary Tribe men's basketball team represented the College of William & Mary during the 2025–26 NCAA Division I men's basketball season.
 The Tribe, led by second-year head coach Brian Earl, play their home games at Kaplan Arena in Williamsburg, Virginia as members of the Coastal Athletic Association (CAA).

 Previous season

 The Tribe finished the 2024–25 season 17–15, 11–7 in CAA play, to finish in fourth place.
 After having a double bye in the CAA tournament, the team lost to Delaware in their first tournament game played.